NicolasLagaillardie/mpst_rust_github/artifact.md

 The purpose of this document is to describe in details the steps required to assess the artifact associated with our paper.

+(!)
+For better usability, please use the [online](https://gist.github.com/ecoopartifact22/0dd3c058f5599a5e80ed52cb9757e78d) version of this document

-This artifact (artifact.tar.gz) contains (1) the source code for the mp-anon tool -- a tool for safe message-passing programming in Rust and (2) all requires scripts and example needed to reproduce the results from the
+The artifact (artifact.tar.gz) contains (1) the source code for the mp-anon tool -- a tool for safe message-passing programming in Rust and (2) all requires scripts and example needed to reproduce the results from the
 ECOOP submission #12: ***Stay Safe under Panic: Affine Rust Programming with Multiparty Session Types (MPST)***.
 The artifact is submitted as a docker image.
 The artifact claims a functional, reusable and available badge.

 ## Artifact layout